kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

         ContainerStatus(containerID string) (*runtimeapi.ContainerStatus, error)
 -       // UpdateContainerResources updates the cgroup resources for the container.
 -       UpdateContainerResources(containerID string, resources *runtimeapi.LinuxContainerResources) error
-+       // UpdateContainerResources updates resource configuration for the container.
++       // UpdateContainerResources updates ContainerConfig of the container synchronously.
++       // If runtime fails to transactionally update the requested resources, an error is returned.
 +       UpdateContainerResources(containerID string, resources *runtimeapi.ContainerResources) error
         // ExecSync executes a command in the container, and returns the stdout output.
         // If command exits with a non-zero exit code, an error is returned.